 Main Benefits:

-Danner crosslists most of their hiking shoes as casual, outdoor lifestlye shoes.
-Of those crossover styles, the Trail 2650 is their best hiking shoe.
+Danner crosslists most of their shoes as both "hiking" and "outdoor lifestlye" (casual) shoes.
+Of those crossover styles, the Trail 2650 is their best hiking shoe for casual hikers.
 Named after the 2650-mile Pacific Crest Trail, each style in the Trail 2650 series is made for hiking fast on well-maintained trails.
 However, their thinner soles and lightweight build also works for more casual hikes and more casual wear.
 Available in regular and wide sizes, the Danner Trail 2650 (see my full review) provides premium traction and (optional) GORE-TEX waterproofing for true hiking and retro, 1980s styling that may turn heads at the coffeeshop, farmer's market, or brewpub.
+I've been wearing this as a casual, everyday hiking shoe for several years now.

 best fit